Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 Side effects

 The impact of the side effects from of chemotherapy is individual to each child.
 Your child’s consultant will go through the benefits and potential side effects of treatment with you.
-And with your child if they are old enough.
+They will also go through these with your child if they are old enough.

 The doctors and nurses looking after you and your child do everything possible to prevent and treat any side effects that come up.
 The side effects usually go away quite quickly after treatment stops.
 But some last longer or start after treatment has finished.